hpi-swa-teaching/CalDavClient/packages/CalDAV-Core.package/CALDatePicker.class/README.md

 I am a DatePicker, i can be used to easily pick a date.
-Transfered from the Squeak-EToys-CalendarMorph
+Transferred from the Squeak-EToys-CalendarMorph